Oral Cavity Cancer Information

 Many of these symptoms can also be attributed to other, less severe causes, so some testing is typically required for a physician to confirm or rule out a cancer diagnosis.
 Should an oral cancer diagnosis be confirmed through imaging results, blood tests, and/or a biopsy, patients should seek immediate treatment from a cancer specialist.

 Tampa General Hospital treats patients who have any type of oral cavity cancer.
-Patients can rely on our interdisciplinary team’s extensive knowledge of the structures of the mouth and different cancer types, as well as our vast array of medical resources, including robotic surgery designed for precise treatment of head and neck cancers.
+Patients can rely on our interdisciplinary team’s extensive knowledge of the structures of the mouth cancer and different cancer types, as well as our vast array of medical resources, including robotic surgery designed for precise treatment of head and neck cancers.
 With access to surgical interventions, chemotherapy infusions, precise radiation therapy delivery methods, and supportive care services like speech pathology, TGH provides comprehensive oral cancer treatment plans.

 To learn all about the oral cancer treatment options we offer, or to schedule an appointment with Tampa General Hospital's ENT Oncology Program, please call (813) 844-2200.